-The gravitational bar torque method makes explicit use of the radial scalelength of the disc, $h{\rm R}$, to obtain the vertical scaleheight, z_0 , through the empirical relation by de Grijs (1998), where $z_0/h{\rm R}$ depends on the morphological type.
-We investigate here whether we can also get similar results without using this relation, by estimating the vertical scaleheight by means of the $r{K{20}}$ radius.
-We calculate the bar strengths again for the galaxies in our sample using the following approximation for z_0 :
+The gravitational bar torque method makes explicit use of the radial scale length of the disk, h_R , to obtain the vertical scale height, z_0 , through the empirical relation by de Grijs (1998), where z_0/h_R depends of the morphological type.
+We investigate here whether we can also get similar results without using this relation, by estimating the vertical scale height by means of the $r{K{20}}$ radius.